NYULibraries/dlts-open-square/README.md

 ## Build

 To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
- * hugo --enableGitInfo --cleanDestinationDir --ignoreCache -e local
+ * hugo --enableGitInfo  --ignoreCache -e local
   * hugo --cleanDestinationDir --ignoreCache -e dev
   * hugo --cleanDestinationDir --ignoreCache -e stage
   * hugo --enableGitInfo --cleanDestinationDir -e production